- Introduction and background information

-The room or area will need to be provided with a table (for signing the legal documents) and a chair.
+The room will need to be provided with a table (for signing the legal documents) and a chair.
 There should also be enough space where the couple, two witnesses and the two registrars will stand.

 In addition to the ceremony room a further separate room or area must be available for a confidential interview with the couple before the ceremony.
 This must not be an occupied bedroom.

-Freestanding, ‘gazebo’ structures and Terraces
+Freestanding 'gazebo' structures and terraces

-- The structure must have a brick, stone, concrete or wooden base.
+- the structure must have a brick, stone, concrete or wooden base

-- The structure should be of sufficient size to accommodate a ceremony in comfort for at least the following: two registration staff, one table, at least two chairs, the couple and two witnesses.
+- the structure should be of sufficient size to accommodate a ceremony in comfort for at least the following: two registration staff, one table, at least two chairs, the couple and two witnesses

-You should also consider whether there are any factors that could interrupt or disturb the ceremony, for example noise from passers-by or traffic.
+You should consider whether there are any factors that could interrupt or disturb the ceremony, for example noise from passers-by or traffic.